daedalus1948/Blite/README.md

 2) Activate your virtual environment (eg. - 'source envname/bin/activate').
 3) Copy the project folder to your computer.
 4) Install dependencies specified in requirements.txt with pip (eg - "pip install -r requirements.txt").
+5) Navigate to the 'Blite' directory.
-5) Run the project the standard django way - '(python) manage.py makemigrations && (python) manage.py migrate && (python) manage.py runserver' - the entry point of the application.
+6) Run the project the standard django way - '(python) manage.py makemigrations && (python) manage.py migrate && (python) manage.py runserver' - the entry point of the application.

 ## Dependencies